 2. Our legal basis for processing your personal data

 The processing activities we perform are primarily carried out for our legitimate interest as a commercial company that is developing and selling software-as-a-service.
-We also process personal data in order to fulfil our contractual obligations to you when you purchase these services from us.
+We also process personal data in order to fulfil our contractual and service level obligations to you when you purchase these services from us.

 When you submit personal data to us by registering your interest in an advertised position, we process this data based on our legitimate interest and your consent by you voluntarily submitting the data to us.